 After investigating your case, your lawyer may file motions and ask for a court hearing.
 You should not file your own motions.
 Because you are not a lawyer, you may put something in a motion that could hurt your case.
 Additionally, because you have counsel the court will strike any motions that you file as invalid.
 If you have a matter that you want the court to know about, ask your lawyer to handle it for you.

 The Pre-Trial Intervention Program offers an alternative to formal prosecution.
-The program is very selective primarily for first offenders of non-violent offenses or people with no significant prior record.
+The program is very selective and primarily for first offenders of non-violent offenses or people with no significant prior record.
 It cannot accept applicants without the approval of the victim, arresting officer, prosecutor and judge.
 If you successfully complete this program, your charges will be dismissed.

 You must appear in court for all your court hearings unless told otherwise by your lawyer.